 Heading towards Salisbury on the A354 from Blandford, turn right at signpost to Gussages/Horton.
 After 1/2 mile turn left to Gussage St. Michael.
 At junction in village turn right.
 The reserve is approximately 1/2 mile along road.
 Park on roadside by water pumping station & take footpath uphill to the reserve.

 Access and safety

 A rough grassy track follows the course of the Ackling Dyke up to and along the edge of the reserve.
-There are two access points from this into the chalk grassland, one as the track branches off to the right by the reserve sign, with a rough track along the bottom of the first field, and one further up the hill over the bank.
-Currently both access points are via stiles which can be slippery when wet so please cross with care.
-Elsewhere the ground can be a little rough and uneven under foot and is variously sloped so you will need to take care as you work your way between the fields.
+The access points into the chalk grassland is the right branch off the Ackling Dyke, coming up from the Gussage Valley road, with a rough track along the bottom of the first field.
+The ground can be a little rough and uneven under foot and is variously sloped and the tracks can be slippery so you will need to take care as you work your way between the fields.

 Species and habitats

 Chalk grassland, mixed scrub, mature hedgerow.

 Cowslip, small-leaved sweet briar, burnet-saxifrage, autumn gentian, small scabious, common lizard, brown argus, grizzled skipper, marbled white, bullfinch, song thrush, yellowhammer.

 Contains derived data © Crown copyright and database right 2012.Ordnance Survey LA100019790.